The enrollment and review period runs Oct. 15 through Dec. 7 for qualified individuals considering options

 By Jay Albrecht

-UCBJ Assistant Publisher
+UCBJ Associate Publisher

 Medicare costs and covered benefits change each year, so staying on top of those changes should be of utmost importance by those insured through the government program, or looking to be insured.

 The time to make changes to your Medicare plan, or to enroll for the first time, is coming soon.
 Oct.
 15 through Dec.
 7 is the Medicare Open Enrollment period for 2020, allowing people to find coverage that best suits their individual health and financial needs for next year.

 “There’s no need to sift through the changes and try to figure out Medicare options on your own,” said John Cook, president of The Rains Agency and a veteran of the firm for 34 years.
 “We’re here to help our clients find the best possible solution for their situation and to keep the process stress free.”

 According to the professionals at The Rains Agency, even those people already covered by Medicare should not take anything for granted.

 “Some seniors make the mistake of thinking that since they have Medicare, everything is covered,” said Cook.
 “Unfortunately, that’s not the case.
 That’s one reason why Open Enrollment is so important…to make sure your coverage is still the best option for you.”

 Many things change each year with Medicare, from cost of coverage to the items and procedures actually covered.

 “Even if your current plan was the best plan when you shopped last year, it is important to verify that again before you lock yourself in for another year,” said Jessica Parrott, executive vice president of The Rains Agency.
 “We spend a lot of time learning about what’s changed from one year to the next, so we stand ready to answer questions our clients have about how to ensure they continue to have the best coverage.”